 SYSC 6.3.9 R SUP 10C.4.3 R 3.4 In the case of FCA-regulated firms, other than sole traders with no employees and those firms covered by paragraph 3.2, there is a requirement to appoint an MLRO.
 The responsibilities of the MLRO under SYSC are different from those of the nominated officer under the ML Regulations, POCA or the Terrorism Act, but in many FCA- regulated firms it is likely that the MLRO and the nominated officer will be one and the same person.
 When discharging different legal and regulatory functions, it is important that the individual is aware which role he is acting in.
 SYSC 6.3.9(1) R 3.5 The MLRO is responsible for oversight of the firm's compliance with the FCA's Rules on systems and controls against money laundering.
+Regulation 21(8) 3.6 An MLRO should be able to monitor the day-to-day operation of the

-Regulation 21(8) 3.6 An MLRO should be able to monitor the day-to-day operation of the firm's AML/CTF policies, and respond fully and rapidly to enquiries for information made by the FCA or law enforcement.
-PRIN 2.1.1 APER 2.1A.3 3.7 Under FCA Principle 11 of its Principles for Businesses, an FCA- regulated firm must deal with its regulators in an open and cooperative way, and must disclose to the FCA appropriately anything relating to the firm of which the FCA would reasonably expect notice.
-The MLRO is personally required to deal with the FCA similarly, under Principle 4 of its Statement of Principles.
-SYSC 1.1A.1 SYSC 3.2.6R 3.8 As noted in paragraph 1.49, general insurance firms and mortgage intermediaries are not covered by the ML Regulations, s 330 of POCA, s 21A of the Terrorism Act, or the provisions of SYSC relating specifically to money laundering.
+- An MLRO should be able to monitor the day-to-day operation of the firm's AML/CTF policies, and respond fully and rapidly to enquiries for information made by the FCA or law enforcement. - PRIN 2.1.1 APER 2.1A.33.7Under FCA Principle 11 of its Principles for Businesses, an FCAregulated firm must deal with its regulators in an open and cooperative way, and must disclose to the FCA appropriately anything relating to the firm of which the FCA would reasonably expect notice.
+The MLRO is personally required to deal with the FCA similarly, under its Statement of Principle 4. - SYSC 1.1A.1 3.8 As noted in paragraph 1.49, general insurance firms and mortgage SYSC 3.2.6 R intermediaries are not covered by the ML Regulations, s 330 of POCA, s 21A of the Terrorism Act, or the provisions of SYSC relating specifically to money laundering.
 They are, however, regulated by the FCA and may be subject to the disclosure obligations in POCA and the Terrorism Act.
 They therefore are under no obligation to appoint a nominated officer or an MLRO, or to allocate to a director or senior manager the responsibility for the establishment and maintenance of effective anti-money laundering systems and controls.
 They are, however, subject to the general requirements of SYSC, and so have an obligation to have appropriate risk management systems and controls in place, including controls to counter the risk that the firm might be used to further financial crime.
-They are also subject to ss 337 and 338 of POCA and s 19 of the Terrorism Act.
-POCA s 332 Terrorism Act s 19 3.9 For administrative convenience, and to assist their staff fulfil their obligations under POCA or the Terrorism Act, firms who have no legal obligation to do so, may nevertheless choose to appoint a nominated officer.
-Where they do so, he will be subject to the reporting obligations in s 332 of POCA and s 19 of the Terrorism Act.
+They are also subject to ss 337 and 338 of POCA and s 19 of the Terrorism Act. - POCA s 332 Terrorism Act s 19 3.9 5.9 For administrative convenience, and to assist their staff fulfil their obligations under POCA or the Terrorism Act, firms who have no legal obligation to do so, may nevertheless choose to appoint a nominated officer.
+Where they do so, the nominated officer will be subject to the reporting obligations in s 332 of POCA and s 19 of the Terrorism Act.